-This incredible recipe came from Ali of Gimme Some Oven, an adorable girl from Missouri who takes drool-worthy photos and is always inspiring me with new recipes.
+This incredible recipe came from Ali of Gimme Some Oven, who takes drool-worthy photos and is always inspiring me with new recipes.
 She adapted this recipe from Cooks Illustrated and spoke so highly of it that I had to give it a try, and boy am I glad I did!

 - 2 boneless skinless chicken breasts